kolkhis/tech-notes/linux/i3wm/getting_started.md

 bindsym Mod1+d exec --no-startup-id dmenu_run
 ```

-Make sure to replace `Mod1` with `Mod4` if you're using the Windows key as your Mod key.
+Replace `Mod1` with `Mod4` if you're using the Windows key as your Mod key.

 ### Changing Look and Feel